Originally published in the January–February 2017 issue of Quadrant magazine.

 Rooney knows well the dilemmas that arise in a career parasitic upon the morally dubious.
 He is himself a teacher at one of those international schools for which Switzerland has always been famous, attracting the offspring of diplomats and executives and, more recently, sheikhs and oligarchs.
 “International teachers have their seasoned anecdotes: minor royalty, nouveau riche Russians, corporate brats,” he writes.
 One especially bad gaggle from Azerbaijan “would pick at the food and then walk down to Schönreide and order a sixty-franc steak.
 They asked me, these thirteen year olds, ‘Where’s the whorehouse?’
 And they were dead serious.”
 Privy to the worst behavior of the disgustingly rich, yet obligated to remain non-judgmental.
 No wonder Rooney feels an affinity for the Swiss.

-The British as a nation have always felt a certain sympathy for them.
+The British as a nation have always felt a certain sympathy with them.
 Both peoples are notoriously practical, patriotic, and fastidious, with long experience in republican self-government thanks to their geographic isolation.
 Rooney’s book is thickly populated with English exiles who found refuge in the Alps, from Byron and the Shelleys to John Addington Symonds, but he does not raise the possibility that part of the attraction was its resemblance to home.
 In Switzerland one could escape the stultifying atmosphere of England while still remaining cozy and Protestant—and politically free.
 Liberalism was one part of their English inheritance that even born rebels like Shelley could not bring themselves to disdain.

 In commerce, the Swiss may well excel even the Brits in their eye for the main chance.
 In the case of their famous sanatoriums they quite literally sold the very air.
 Hans Castorp of Thomas Mann’s Magic Mountain—to which Rooney of course gives a chapter—summed up the atmosphere of Davos: “It lacked odor, content, moisture, it went easily into the lungs and said nothing to the soul.”
 He was perhaps not just speaking meteorologically.
 When medical advances made the old sun-chaise and spit-bottle treatment obsolete, these establishments were shrewdly repackaged as psychiatric clinics.
 Zelda Fitzgerald spent nearly a year in one, at a cost of $1,000 a month, which furnished her husband with material for his unflattering depiction of a Swiss clinic in Tender Is the Night.
 He could never shake the feeling that, for all their medical jargon, these specialists were running a scam.
 “With the addition of a caddy house,” he wrote, “it might well have been a country club.”